Research Planning PG (6486.6)

 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

 1 - the knowledge and skills of epidemiology and research methods,

 2 - the research skills and knowledge of data analysis including either quantitative analysis and statistics, or qualitative research analysis, and

 3 - familiarity with the Australian Code for the Responsible Conduct of Research 2018 and NHMRC Research Integrity and Management of Data and Information documents.

 |2024||Bruce, Canberra||Semester 1||05 February 2024||Online||Prof Jennie Scarvell|

 |2024||Bruce, Canberra||Winter Term||27 May 2024||Online||Dr Suzanne Carroll|

 Recommended Online Resource

 http://methods.sagepub.com/ Sage Research Methods Online site is a diverse range of materials on research planning, for quantitative, qualitative and all kinds of research.
-There are e-books, but also video, short books, and guides.
+There are e-books, but also videos, short books, and guides.
 Access through the UC Library.

 Liamputtong (Ed).
 Research Methods in Health - UC Library online- see Reading List in Canvas.